Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Tree indexed Markov processes

-This process provides the birth times of the ancestors of $u$, as well as their offspring numbers.
-Notice that it is well defined for all $u\in \mathcal{U}$ contrarily to $X_t^u$.
-Indeed, the state of $u$ at its birth time, $X_{\alpha(u)}^u$, is well defined only for $u \in \ct$, since it depends on the state of the parent and the number of its offspring. \\ For $u \in \mathcal{U}$, the process $(\Lambda^u_t, t\in [0, \beta(u)))$ is a compound Poisson process with rate $r$ for the underlying Poisson process $(S^u_t, t\geq 0)$ and increments distributed as $\log(\nu)$ with $\nu$ distributed as $p$, stopped at its $(|u|+1)$-th jump. \\ In the sequel, we denote by $\w{X}^u_t=(X^u_t, \Lambda^u_t)$ the couple containing the information on the position and genealogy of the particle $u$.\\
+This process provides the birth times of the ancestors of $u$ as well as their offspring numbers.
+Notice that it is well defined for all $u\in\mathcal{U}$ contrary to $X_t^u$.
+Indeed, the state of $u$ at its birth time, $X_{\alpha(u)}^u$, is well defined only for $u \in\ct $, since it depends on the state of the parent and the number of its\vadjust{\goodbreak} offspring.